 France’s superb rail system will whisk you from event to event, and from city to city © EQRoy / Shutterstock

-Keep in mind that France’s ban on domestic short-haul flights of under 2.5 hours for trips that can be completed by train came into force this spring.
+Keep in mind that France’s ban on domestic short-haul flights of under 2.5 hours for trips that can be completed by train came into force in 2022.
 That means that if your Olympic events are in cities like Nantes, Bordeaux and Lyon, your only option (unless you plan to drive yourself) is the train.
 Luckily, this also happens to be the easier and less stressful method of transportation.

 That said, the different rail operators in France can cause confusion.
 Here’s a quick primer on the different rail lines and operators: